-Billing/Coding/Physician Documentation Information
+Billing/Coding/Physician & Facility Documentation Information

-The inclusion of a code in this section does not guarantee that it will be reimbursed.
-Reimbursement for observation services will follow criteria outlined by CMS in Chapter 1, Section 50.3.2 of the Medicare Claims Processing Manual.
+Inclusion of a code in this section does not guarantee that it will be reimbursed.
+Reimbursement for observation services will follow criteria outlined by CMS in the Medicare Claims Processing Manual.

-Applicable service codes: Revenue code 0762 and/or one of the following procedure codes 99217, 99218, 99219, 99220, 99224, 99225, 99226, 99234, 99235, 99236, G0378, G0379, and G0463
+Applicable service codes: Revenue code 0762 and/or one of the following procedure codes 99217, 99218, 99219, 99220, 99224, 99225, 99226, 99234, 99235, 99236, G0378, G0379 and G0463

-Medical records may be requested for a determination of medical necessity.
+Medical records may be requested for determination of medical necessity.
 When medical records are requested, letters of support and/or explanation are often useful but are not sufficient documentation unless all specific information needed to make a medical necessity determination is included.